Blockchain is Bitcoin with a haircut and suit that you can parade in front of your board of directors

 My CTO uses my enthusiasm against me!

 Few weeks back, I was bombarded with a bunch of articles against blockchain technology and the trend of ICOs.
 In fairness, the articles did make valid points.
-The title of THIS article is actually from one of those he sent (Blockchain or Bullshit?).
+The title of THIS article is actually from one of those he sent (

 And from this very article, there is a decent definition of what is a blockchain: